vinay72/EngiGyan/README.md

 <h2>Steps for Contributing to this Project.</h2>
 First you have to Fork This Repository on GitHub.<br>
-You can clone this repository by Typing :- git clone https://github.com/vinay72/EngiGyan.git in Your Terminal.
+You can clone this repository by Typing :- git clone https://github.com/vinay72/EngiGyan.git in Your Terminal.<br>
+You can push all the changes to this repository by typing "git push" in your terminal.